WalletScrutiny/WalletScrutinyCom/_android/com.btckorea.bithumba.md

 This app appears to be the korean version of
-[this app](/android/com.btckorea.bithumb/).
-Google Translate doesn't reveal any substantial difference.
+{% include walletLink.html wallet='android/com.btckorea.bithumb' %}.
+Google Translate doesn't reveal any
+substantial difference.
 We conclude it is a custodial offering and **not verifiable**.